 How will the loan be repaid?

-When the last borrower leaves the home, the heirs decide will decide whether they will keep the home or sell it?
+When the last borrower leaves the home, your heirs will decide whether they will keep the home or sell it.
 If they keep the home, they refinance the home into their own names at 95% of the appraised value at that time, or the amount of the loan balance, whichever is less.
 It they want to sell the home, they receive all the loan proceeds after the mortgage has been satisfied.

-What if the loan balance is higher than the appraise value of the home when we pass away?
+What if the loan balance is higher than the appraised value of the home when we pass away?

-The heirs and/or your estate is not responsible for that debt.
-The heirs can refinance into their names for 95% of the appraised value of the home at that time, or they can simply sell the home.
-An FHA Reverse Mortgage is a non-recourse loan, no one ever owes more than the home is worth.
+Your heirs and/or your estate is not responsible for that debt.
+Your heirs can refinance into their names for 95% of the appraised value of the home at that time, or they can simply sell the home.
+An FHA Reverse Mortgage is a non-recourse loan.
+That means no one ever owes more than the home is worth.

 Who covers the additional cost if the loan balance is higher than the value of the property when we leave the home?

 With an FHA/HUD-insured reverse mortgage, the mortgage insurance kicks in and repays the amount of the reverse mortgage that is higher than the value of the property.
 Your heirs and your estate are not responsible.